fokdelafons/lustra/README.md

 *   ❌ You may NOT use this code for commercial purposes without explicit permission.

 We chose this license to protect the project from corporate capture while keeping it open for the community.

+## For AI Researchers & Civic Tech Builders
+See `/docs/` for technical specifications.

 ---
 *Maintained by the Lustra Initiative.*